pointOfive/Home/Bio/README.md

 ## NYC

-Last year I embarked on an exciting adventure/career opportunity, and moved to NYC.
+Last year I embarked on an exciting adventure and career opportunity by moving to NYC.
-The energy and diversity (read, people) in this city are amazing, and my experience here has confirmed for me that the sense of pacing and vibrancy that cities provide are increadibly motivating for me.
+The energy and diversity (read, people) in this city have been amazing, and my experience here has confirmed for me that I find the sense of pacing and vibrancy in cities increadibly motivating and enriching.
 On the other hand, there's a great sense of peace and accomplishment to be found in nature, and as such I've really enjoyed living close to [Central Park](https://www.google.com/maps/place/Central+Park/@40.7438632,-74.0175455,12z/data=!4m5!3m4!1s0x89c2589a018531e3:0xb9df1f7387a94119!8m2!3d40.7828647!4d-73.9653551) on a quiet(er)
 [Upper West Side](https://www.google.com/maps/@40.7851626,-73.9739507,14z) street (near